We have set the dates for the 2015 Muster on the Maury

-The Paxton House is a Historic Landmark built between 1830 and 1835 by Elisha Franklin Paxton on a knoll beside the Maury River with a sweeping view of the Blue Ridge Mountains to the east.
-It was the boyhood home of his son, also named Elisha but generally called "Bull", who was killed at Chancellorsville in 1863 while commanding the Stonewall Brigade.
-In 1968,the City of Buena Vista purchased the old Paxton Place (re-naming it Glen Maury, a Scots name meaning Valley of the Maury River) as a site for a reservoir.
-The reservoir was never build and the property became a 315 acre city park.
+The Paxton House is a Historic Landmark built by Elisha Paxton in the 1830s.
+It was the boyhood home of his son, Confederate General Elisha "Bull" Paxton.
+The city of Buena Vista aquired the site in 1990 and it became a 315 acre city park.
 The park's web page is www.bvcity.org/?page_id=525 The house is being restored by the Paxton House Historical Society with some city funds and private donations.
 Last spring a visitor posted a Youtube video of him touring the Paxton House.
-For some reason the exact address will not paste here but go to www.youtube.com and type in "paxton house buena vista Since then we have done a lot of restoration work but a lot more needs to be done.
+For some reason the exact address will not paste here but go to www.youtube.com and type in "paxton house buena vista" Since then we have done a lot of restoration work but a lot more needs to be done.

 The City of Buena Vista, population 6600, is located in the beautiful Valley of Virginia at the foot of the Blue Ridge Mountains, six miles from Lexington, three miles from Interstate 81 (exit 188) and the Blue Ridge Parkway, and accessible via US Routes 60 and 501.
 Go to the blog page and see the DIRECTIONS blog.